israel-007/DBreeze/README.md

 ```

-When inserting, you do not need to provide `created_at` and `updated_at` column values, those column get filled when inserting new records.
+When inserting, you do not need to provide `created_at` and `updated_at` column values, those columns get filled when inserting new records.

 `UPDATING`